rogerleecormier/tanstack-portfolio/src/content/about.md

 ## Professional Expertise: Digital Transformation & AI

 The intersection of my core values and technical expertise creates a unique approach to digital transformation and AI implementation.
-I don't just deploy technology—I architect solutions that align with human values, ethical principles, and genuine business needs.
+I don't just deploy technology—I architect precision-targeted solutions that align with human values, ethical principles, and genuine business needs.

 ```card
 {